EmbraceLife/fastdebug/mds_output/index.md

 ```

     jn by dates: ========
+    ### jn: last two days 2022-11-19-21, I was consumed by how to refactor local validation notebook and the last 20 aid notebook.
+The problem is that processing data takes a lot of time even on Kaggle and many places can go wrong when running the whole thing with version control.
+After some reflections, I retrain myself to the following: 1. try not to change the original notebook codes as much as I can; 2. add detailed and searchable comments for each line of code necessarily; 3. go through all the good notebooks and revisit commented notebooks daily to improve the search experience /2022-11-21
+    ### jn: what an amazing discussion and thought process by @radek1 and @cdeotte https://www.kaggle.com/competitions/otto-recommender-system/discussion/366474 /2022-11-21
+    ### jn: well, I kind of finished all the notebooks shared by Radek on otto at the moment, my goal is to be able to experiment further on these notebooks freely on my own.
+The next step is to familiarize those notebooks, read more on the models even come back to the videos by Xavier /2022-11-23
     ### jn: help other is the best way forward  /2022-11-2
     ### jn: combine experimenting notebooks with reading and writing codes /2022-11-5
     ### jn: Why start to try Kaggle Recommendation competition OTTO now /2022-11-7